Everest Gokyo Ri Trek

 Kathmandu – Lukla [2,800 m/9,184 ft] – Phakding (2,652 m/8,700 ft): 3 – 4 Hrs

-From TIA, you will board a flight to Lukla Airport, the gateway to Everest.
+You will board a flight from TIA to Lukla Airport, the gateway to Everest.
 After about 40 minutes aboard one of the World’s most scenic flights, you will arrive at Lukla.
 You will then trek for about 3 hours until you reach Phakding.
 O/N in Phakding.
 Included: Accommodation, Breakfast, Lunch, and Dinner.

 Day 02